 Every closed loan at Thrivent triggered a cascade of manual keystrokes before MortgageExchange.
 Copy the borrower info.
 Re-enter loan terms.
 Double-check escrow fields.
 Regenerate a boarding file.
 Every step introduced a typo risk.
 Every handoff introduced lag.
 And while the team had mastered the routine, the routine kept them away from members.

-Opportunity cost.
 Every hour staff spend re-keying data is an hour they don't spend on exception handling, borrower coaching, or pipeline development.
-For credit unions competing with online lenders on speed and service, this matters more than the labor math alone suggests.
+For credit unions competing with online lenders on speed and service, that gap compounds.

 What MortgageExchange Means for Compliance and Audit Readiness